 “Did I?”
 Erik wondered out loud.

-“I have no doubt about it.
+“I have no doubt about that.
 The Abyss is an enemy each Cultivator must face alone, but he has been fading for weeks.
 We could all see it.
 He was the only one who couldn’t or wouldn’t.”

-“Clever little buggers, aren’t they?”
+“Clever buggers, aren’t they?”

-Nodding his head, Erik said, “I see.
-They’re using Patrick as the bait for their trap.We’re meant to rush down there and try to recuse him.”
+“Now they’re using him as bait,” Erik said, thinking out loud.
+“We’re meant to rush down there and try to rescue him.”
 I have to make sure nothing of that sort happens.

-The soldier straightened.
+The overweight soldier straightened.
 “Sir Númi just led a group of Lightbenders out of the sally gate.
 I think they mean to—”

 “He what?”
 Baldur roared.